ravanpreet-kaur/unstarve/README.md

-# Unstarve
+# UnStarve

-Unstarve is a web application developed for the Hackhound MLH hackathon that provides an AI-based food recommendation system.
+UnStarve is a web application developed for the Hackhound MLH hackathon that provides an AI-based food recommendation system.
 The application uses Node, Express, CockroachDB, Twilio, Cohere, Github, and Figma to provide a seamless food ordering experience for users.

 ## Features